+Summary: FILS will benefit this case, but will not be a critical factor in this use case success

+Impact: Low

 Internet Access

-Mobile devices perform Internet access while walking.
+Marathon: Mobile devices perform Internet access while walking.
 There is the possibility of the person running, not just walking, such as when a jogger is asking for streaming music.
-Marathon scenario.

-Application: FILS is good advantage for being able to access quickly

-Impact: Design could make this not necessary, but FILS makes it possible to serve lots of users without infrastructure improvement.
+The extream example of this case is the Marathon scenario, where there are more than a thousand participants moving through a city and associating with numerous, uncoordinated hotspots.